Spectroscopic observations of progenitor activity 100 days before a Type Ibn supernova: Results and Discussion

-Figure \ref{fig:lightcurve} gives the photometric evolution of \fyq, highlighting the peculiar pre-SN evolution, as well as the SN explosion itself.
+Figure \ref{fig:lightcurve} gives the photometric evolution of \fyq, highlighting the pre-SN evolution which lasts around 5 years, as well as the SN explosion itself.
 Figure \ref{fig:bolometric_lightcurve} provides the bolometric evolution constructed from the host-subtracted photometry presented in Fig.~\ref{fig:lightcurve}, and calibrated using the extinction and distance given in Sect.~\ref{sec:introduction}.
-Due to poor multi-band coverage, we perform extrapolation using \software{Superbol}\footnote{\href{https://github.com/mnicholl/superbol}{https://github.com/mnicholl/superbol}} \citep{Nicholl2018} during the precursor rise.

-The blackbody luminosity (${\rm L_{BB}}$) of the progenitor is well fitted by an accelerating rise (assumed to be exponential), followed by a power-law rise after the progenitor has likely exploded, with the explosion time (${\rm t_{exp}}$) taken to be $\sim$13 days before maximum brightness (Fig.~\ref{fig:bolometric_lightcurve}, upper panel).
-Assuming a distance of 17.2~Mpc (see discussion in Sect.~\ref{sec:introduction}), we measure the radiated energy of the pre-SN evolution as ${\rm1.5\times 10^{47}~erg}$.
-The radiated energy from the precursor is consistent with predicted precursor activity from binary interaction \citep{Tsuna2024}, and similar to precursor activity in other SNe \citep{Strotjohann2021}.
-From \fyq, we measure a peak luminosity of ${\rm5.9\times 10^{42}~erg~s^{-1}}$ and a total radiated energy of ${\rm 1.2\times 10^{49}~erg}$.
-Due to our sparse photometry around the explosion epoch, we are uncertain whether \fyq follows the evolution depicted by the analytical fits in Fig. \ref{fig:bolometric_lightcurve}, or rather a multi-component rise \citep[e.g. SN~2021qqp;][]{Hiramatsu2023}.
-We adopt a rise time for \fyq as $\sim$13~days, which is consistent with what is seen in other Type Ibn SNe \citep{Hosseinzadeh2017} as shown in Fig. \ref{fig:bolometric_lightcurve}.
+The blackbody luminosity (${\rm L_{BB}}$) of the progenitor is well-fitted by an accelerating rise (i.e., exponential), followed by a fast rise after the progenitor has likely exploded.
+The blackbody radius (${\rm R_{BB}}$) of the progenitor is seen to increase linearly at approximately 200~\kms, peaking at ${\rm 1.75\times10^{14}~cm}$, after which a sharp increase is observed.
+This radius ($\sim$ 2400 ${\rm R_{\odot}}$) is unlikely to represent a photosphere of the progenitor star, but perhaps signifies an extended/inflated envelope, due to the final stages of a binary merger event \citep{Ivanova2013,Irani2023}, or a confined CSM, as this value is consistent with the shock breakout radius reported for SN 2023ixf \citep{Zimmerman2023}.
+Assuming this second increase is a result of core-collapse, we extrapolated backwards to ${\rm R_{BB} \approx 0 cm}$ and find an explosion time (${t_{\text{exp}}}$) of -13.9 days.
+Due to our sparse photometry around the explosion epoch, we are uncertain whether \fyq follows the evolution depicted by the analytical fits in Fig. \ref{fig:bolometric_lightcurve}, or rather a multi-component rise \citep[e.g., SN 2021qqp, \ip;][]{Hiramatsu2023}.
+We adopt a rise time for \fyq of approximately 14 days, which is consistent with what is seen in other Type Ibn SNe \citep{Hosseinzadeh2017}.

-The blackbody radius (${\rm R_{BB}}$) of the progenitor remains roughly constant at $\sim1\times10^{14}$~cm up until shortly before the explosion of the progenitor, although due to the poor photometric coverage around this time, the errors on these values may be underestimated.
-This radius ($\sim$1500~\rsun) is unlikely to represent a photosphere of the progenitor star, but perhaps signifies an extended/inflated envelope, due to the final stages of a binary merger event \citep{Ivanova2013,Irani2023}, or a confined CSM, as this value is consistent with the shock breakout radius reported for SN~2023ixf \citep{Zimmerman2023}.
-After a significant amount of radiation passes through this material, the blackbody radius starts increasing with $\sim$2000~\kms seen in the $-37$d and $-17$d P200/DBSP spectra in Fig. \ref{fig:bolometric_lightcurve}.